HB9HIL/wavelog_docs/docs/developer/api-v2/station.md

   object in `data`.
 - An identical existing location returns `409 conflict`.
 - An invalid grid locator returns `400 validation_error`.
+- A missing required field returns `400 validation_error`, listing what is missing in `details.missing`.

 ### Writable fields